matteosister/GitElephant/README.md

 Just remember:

 * Symfony2 coding standard
-* test everything you develop with phpunit AND behat.
+* test everything you develop with phpunit
 * if you don't use gitflow, just remember to develop on a branch or on develop and send a pull request on the develop branch. **Please do not send pull requests on the master branch**.

 Thanks